CSCfi/csc-user-guide/docs/computing/webinterface/index.md

 ## Connecting

-Go to [puhti.csc.fi](https://puhti.csc.fi) using a web browser and login using your CSC user account (same username and password you use when connecting with `ssh`).
+Using a web browser, go to [www.puhti.csc.fi](https://www.puhti.csc.fi).
+On the landing page, click on "Log in to Puhti" and select an appropriate authentication provider.
+When logging in using your CSC user account, select CSC as the authentication provider and use the same username and password you use when connecting with `ssh`.
+&nbsp;

 ![Puhti web interface login page](../../img/ood_login.png)

-After logging in, you will see the front page.
+After successful authentication, you will see the dashboard.
+&nbsp;

 ![Puhti web interface front page](../../img/ood_main.png)

 From here you can browse your files on Puhti, start a shell, view running jobs and start one of the many available programs.
 The front page also contains important system information.